OperationCode/START_HERE/open_source_maintenance_policy.md

 ## How a patch gets merged

 * Open Pull Request (anyone)
-* Code reviewed by a Maintainer, Lieutenant, or Project Lead.
-Approval is indicated by :+1: on the pull request.
+* Code reviewed by a Maintainer, Lieutenant, or Project Lead - who will then approve or request changes to the pull request using Github's reviewing tool.
-* Merged after :+1: votes by at least two Maintainers for the component(s) affected by your patch.
+* Merged after approvals by at least two Maintainers for the component(s) affected by your patch.

 ## Patch Appeals Process